GokulnathSA/Food-Image-Classification/README.md

 # Transfer_learning

-The app is deplyed in hugging face using Gradio: https://huggingface.co/spaces/GokulnathSA/Food-Image-classification
+The app is deployed in hugging face using Gradio: https://huggingface.co/spaces/GokulnathSA/Food-Image-classification